OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 code externally written as dependencies, which take the form as packages, libraries or modules depending on the language.
 In this post we use the term *package*.

+<a name="prerequisites"></a>
-In order to share packages conveniently and reliably, usually these three things required to happen:
+In order to share packages conveniently and reliably, usually these three things are required to happen:
 1. release the package with a version so that it has a stable reference.
 2. bundle all artifacts of a package into an archive format for easy retrieval, typically